How to Write Your First Blog Post (A Complete Beginners Guide)Updated: February 13, 2019

 Some beginner bloggers put too much importance on the first blog post, while some oversee it all together and post just anything.
 The truth is somewhere in the middle.

-Your first blog post is important but is not crucial.
+Your first blog post is important but it's not crucial.

 It's your chance to introduce yourself to the world and make your audience stay around for your next publishes.

 Your first blog post should be qualitative and insightful.

 Yet, you shouldn't be obsessing about it being perfect.
 Isn't aiming for perfection what holds us from stepping forward sometimes?
 Yes, it is.
 And the same goes for blogging.

 There are lots of people wishing to start a blog but they postpone it for too long because they are afraid their blog posts won't be good enough.